 Correct Use: “Smith’s App for the LSAT® Exam”

 - Implied Affiliation.
-Do not use any LSAC trademark, logo, or symbol, or any potentially confusing variation thereof, in any manner that expresses or implies affiliation with, sponsorship, endorsement, partnership, or certification by LSAC.
-Third parties are also not permitted to use any LSAC trademark in such a way that implies a legal association or partnership between LSAC and the third-party entity.
+Do not use any LSAC trademark or logo, or any potentially confusing variation, in any manner that expresses or implies affiliation with, sponsorship, endorsement, partnership or certification by LSAC.
+Third parties are also not permitted to use any LSAC trademark in such a way that implies a legal association or partnership with LSAC.